25prabhu10/notes/docs/Non-Sorted/Interview/General.md

 2. What roles and responsibilities have the candidate performed design implementation vs implement other designs, technical leadership, management, etc.)

-3. What type of person is the candidate in terms of general behavior and personality (can we explain what they have done, can they communicate clearly, do they appear arrogant, etc.)
+3. What type of person is the candidate in terms of general behaviour and personality (can we explain what they have done, can they communicate clearly, do they appear arrogant, etc.)

 ### Phone Screening